-Conditional Discharge The person found guilty of committing an offence can be ordered to obey certain conditions for a specific period of time.
+Absolute Discharge The person is found guilty of the offence and no conviction is registered.
+This is the lightest sentence available to the court.
+Conditional Discharge The person found guilty of committing an offence can be ordered to obey certain conditions for a specific period of time, no jail term or other punishment.
+Accused The person charged with the offence.
 Conditional Sentence Sentence served in the community with conditions similar to that of a probation order.
-If conditions are not followed, the remainder of sentence may be served in prison.
-Conviction A judgement by the court that the accused is guilty of the offence Crown Attorney The lawyer representing the state who prosecutes the criminal charge against the accused.
+If conditions are not adhered to, the remainder of sentence may be served in prison.
+Acquittal The court finds the accused not guilty of the charges.
+Conviction A judgement by the court that the accused is guilty of the offence.
+Adjournment The court case is temporarily set over to another time or date.
+Crown Attorney The lawyer representing the state who prosecutes the criminal charge against the accused.
 The Crown attorney presents the evidence against the accused.
+Allege To suggest that something happened or that a person committed a crime.
 Defence Counsel The lawyer representing the accused.
+Appeal To have a trial decision reviewed by a higher court.
+This is not a new trial and no witnesses are required to give evidence.
 Defendant A person against whom legal action has been taken.
-Evidence Witness testimony or objects identified by witnesses that are presented to the court to help the court reach a decision.
+Bail Money or property deposited with the court as a guarantee the accused will return to court for a preliminary inquiry or trial.
+Evidence Witness testimony or objects identified by witnesses which are presented to the court to help the court reach a decision.
+Beyond a Reasonable Doubt The level of proof required by the court to find an accused guilty of having committed an offence.
 Guilty The decision by the judge or jury that the accused did commit the alleged crime.
 The accused may admit guilt by pleading guilty in court.
-Judge The person with the authority to hear a case in court and decide if the accused is guilty or not guilty.
+Charge A formal accusation that someone committed a crime.
+Judge The person with the authority to hear a case in court and render a decision regarding the guilt or innocence of the accused.
+Complainant The person who states that a crime has been committed.